MichellePG/SAP-PYTHON-/README.md

 #### 5. Go to build PATH simply typing ‘environment’ in the search option next to windows logo.

 #### 6. Go to build PATH following the path as: enviroment variables -> System variables -> Search for 'Path' and click edit.
 Now you have to make sure the variables C:\nwrfcsdk\lib and C:\nwrfcsdk\bin are in the Path if not you must create them.
-(Just to make sure also check the python paths are correctly guess).
+(Just to make sure also check the python paths are correctly written).

 ### PyRFC & Cython installation: